What is the Supplement Database?ken

 What does The Supplement Database do?

 The Supplement Database does most of the work for you.
 It translates conclusions from peer reviewed journal articles into easy to understand ratings on a supplement’s claims.
 Does whey protein increase strength?
 Does garlic extract improve immune function?
 Does creatine improve mood?
 Currently, The Supplement Database rates 1076 claims on 96 supplements.
 These ratings are based on information from 598 studies.
-That’s numstudies that you don’t have to find, read, or interpret.

 The Bottom Line